transdigiware/blockchain/howto/ibp-console-smart-contracts-v2.md

 {: #ibp-console-smart-contracts-v2-existing-sc}

 If you previously had a smart contract running on a peer that was joined to a channel with application capability v1.4, and you upgrade your peer image to v2.x and the channel application capability v2.x, **your existing smart contract continues to run and process requests**.
 However, after you upgrade your peer image to v2.x and channel application capability v2.x, there is no longer a way to update the original smart contract.
 Instead, when an update is required, you need to repackage the smart contract in the new `.tar.gz` or `.tgz` format and propose the definition to the channel using the new smart contract lifecycle process.

+You cannot use the console to deploy a smart contract that contains an `init` function.
+If your smart contract needs to include the `init` function, the only way to deploy it is by using the Fabric [peer lifecycle chaincode install](https://hyperledger-fabric.readthedocs.io/en/release-2.2/commands/peerlifecycle.html#peer-lifecycle-chaincode-install command){: external} or the [{{site.data.keyword.blockchainfull_notm}} Platform collection for Ansible](https://ibm-blockchain.github.io/ansible-collection/){: external}.
+You can also refer to the [Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode_lifecycle.html#step-three-approve-a-chaincode-definition-for-your-organization){: external} for more details on how to use an `init` function with the Fabric chaincode lifecycle.
+{: note}

 ## Step one: Write and package your smart contract
 {: #ibp-console-smart-contracts-v2-pkg}